Surcharging vs. Cash Discounting

 Not exceed a 4% Surcharge.
 Surcharging is capped at 4% of the amount of the transaction.
 Most merchants opt to charge 3.99% to stay clearly under the limit.

-As you can see – surcharging can get a bit more cumbersome to setup, which is why it’s so important to partner with a provider who is intimately familiar with zero-cost options.
+As you can see – surcharging can get a bit more cumbersome to setup, which is why it’s so important to partner with a provider who is intimately familiar with zero-cost processing options.
 Let AND guide you through the process of reducing your payment processing costs in the easiest possible way!

 How much money can you save?